ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Android_14_User_Manual.md.txt

 ![Image](./images/OK3588-C_Android_14_User_Manual/1756801262382_6b678a97_02ac_4d71_b355_d7fac17cd6db.png)

-#### **4.1.2 OTG Flashing Test**
+#### 4.1.2 OTG Flashing Test

-**4.1.2.1 RKDevTool Flashing Test**
+##### 4.1.2.1 RKDevTool Flashing Test

 Path: 3-Tools \\ RKDevTool\_v3.30\_for\_window.zip

 It is a development tool provided by Rockchip Micro.
 Unzip it to a full English path before use, connect the Typc0 port of the development board and the host computer with a Type-C cable, press and hold the recovery key of the development board and don't release it, then press the reset key to reset the system, and release the recovery key after about two seconds.
 There will be prompts on the Rockchip development tool : loader device found

+**Note: **

-**Note: The operation to recognize the device is that the recovery button should be in the pressed state when the development board is powered on.**
+- **The operation to recognize the device is that the recovery button should be in the pressed state when the development board is powered on;**

-**Theoretically, Rockchip development tools have no requirements for the unzip directory.
+- **Theoretically, Rockchip development tools have no requirements for the unzip directory.
 However, some users have feedback that the unzip directory should be in full English.
 If the tool doesn't match the following figure, please consider unzipping it in an English directory.**

 Open the Rockchip development tool: